pdziki/RoboticsSimulation/README.md

 # RoboticsSimulation
-simulate the movement of a robot using kinematic equations of motion Work in progress for robotics course
+simulate the movement of a robot using kinematic equations of motion.
+Work in progress for robotics course